SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 A metatype type refers to the type of any type, including class types, structure types, enumeration types, and protocol types.

-The metatype of a class, structure, or enumeration type is the name of that type followed by ``.Type``.
-The metatype of a protocol type---not the concrete type that conforms to the protocol at runtime---is the name of that protocol followed by ``.Protocol``.
+The metatype of a class, structure, or enumeration type is the name of that type, immediately followed by ``.Type``.
+The metatype of a protocol type---not the concrete type that conforms to the protocol at runtime---is the name of that protocol, immediately followed by ``.Protocol``.
 For example, the metatype of the class type ``SomeClass`` is ``SomeClass.Type`` and the metatype of the protocol ``SomeProtocol`` is ``SomeProtocol.Protocol``.